trouze/trouze.github.io/_pages/now.md

 ### Education

 I have quite a passion for lifelong learning.
 So while much of education is in the *past*, I am definitely continuing to learn new topics right */now*.
 It's this passion that motivated me to learn web development by making this website on my [own](https://tylerrouze.com/blog/thewhy).
-More formally, I graduated from the University of Minnesota with a degree in [Industrial and Systems Engineering](https://cse.umn.edu/isye).
+More formally, I graduated from the University of Minnesota with a degree in [Industrial and Systems Engineering](https://cse.umn.edu/isye) (yes that's me on the front page!).
 If you don't know what the IE curriculum entails, it is the science of Decision making, done so via:

 * Data
 * Statistics